Secure Multi-User Linearly-Separable Distributed Computing: System Model

 from a subset of servers indexed by the support $\mathrm{Sup}(\mathbf{d}_k^{\mathsf{T}}) \subseteq [N]$ of their own decoding vector $\mathbf{d}_k^{\mathsf{T}}$.
 After receiving from the servers, each user $k$ must be able to recover its requested linear combination using $\mathbf{d}_k^{\mathsf{T}}$.

 This requirement is captured by the following \emph{correctness condition}

-Furthermore, user $k$ must learn nothing about the messages beyond its requested linear combination.
+Furthermore, user $k$ must learn nothing about the messages more than its requested linear combination.
 This is formalized by the \emph{data secrecy constraint}.
 In particular, in the case of $\mathbf{GF}(q)$, this data secrecy constraint is captured by

 while for the case of real-valued computations, data secrecy is satisfied if for any $\varepsilon > 0$, there exists a variance $\sigma_c^2$ for the i.i.d.\ Gaussian common random variables with $C_i \sim \mathcal{N}(0,\sigma_c^2)$, such that